-Join RAP and the Centre for Policy Research (CPR) for the formal release of our edited volume on the political economy of India’s state power sectors, Mapping Power, on 17 September 2018.
+RAP and the Centre for Policy Research (CPR) formally released our edited volume on the political economy of India’s state power sectors, Mapping Power, on 17 September 2018.
 This book is the culmination of a two-year effort researching the power sectors in 15 Indian states.

 Electricity is critical to enabling India’s economic growth and providing a better future for its citizens.
 In spite of several decades of reform, the Indian electricity sector is unable to provide high-quality and affordable service for all, and grapples with the challenge of poor financial and operational performance.

 To understand why, Mapping Power provides the most comprehensive analysis of the political economy of electricity in India’s states.
 It suggests that a historically grounded political economy analysis helps understand the past and devise reforms to simultaneously improve sectoral outcomes and generate political rewards.
 These arguments have implications for the challenges facing India’s electricity future, including providing electricity to all, implementing government reform schemes, and successfully managing the rise of renewable energy.